ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-notebook/readme.md

 *URL's of the curated data are to be provided by the administrator of the Public environment.*

 Download the dataset file using the built-in capability *download from an HTTP URL* in Pandas.
-Pandas has readers for various file formats:
+Pandas has readers for various file formats:-

 https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_parquet.html